 The purpose of this policy is to ensure that anti-spoofing measures are in place to detect and block forged source IP addresses from entering University networks.

-You must configure network devices to reject packets originating from non-University owned and managed networks that claim to originate from within Fordham University's owned and managed networks.
+You must configure network devices to reject packets originating from non-University networks that claim to originate from within Fordham University's owned and managed networks.

 Related Policies and Procedures

 |Responsible Person:||Senior Director of IT Security and Assurance|

 |Approval Date:||March 1, 2017|

 |1.2||06/02/2020||Updated policy statement and definitions|

 |1.3||07/31/2023||Updated policy statement|

 Deviations from policies, procedures, or guidelines published and approved by Information Security and Assurance (ISA) may only be done cooperatively between ISA and the requesting entity with sufficient time to allow for appropriate risk analysis, documentation, and possible presentation to authorized University representatives.
 Failure to adhere to ISA written policies may be met with University sanctions.